AT HIS DESK, 1861, VALDOCCO

 There the boys found food and a place to sleep.
 They would study or learn a trade, but above all they learned to love the Lord.
 To do this, he created the “Preventive System” of education which employs “Reason, Religion, and Loving-kindness” in all dealings with the young, thus gaining him their hearts.
 He enkindled in his boys three devotions: to Jesus in the Blessed Sacrament, to Mary Help of Christians, and to the Pope.
 Saint Dominic Savio was a shining example of one who lived these to an eminent degree.

 To ensure the continuity of this mission among the young – and to expand it to the benefit of poor girls – he founded the Pious Society of St. Francis de Sales (SDB – the Salesians of Don Bosco), the Daughters of Mary Help of Christians (FMA – the Salesian Sisters of St. John Bosco), and the Association of Salesian Cooperators (ASC).
 He has left this legacy to these, his Sons and Daughters, with his mottos: “Da mihi animas, cetera tolle” (Give me souls and take away all the rest) and “Make yourself loved and not feared.”

 To spread devotion to Mary Help of Christians and to provide a source of prayerful support for his Sons and Daughters’ Mission among the young, he also founded the Association of the Devotees of Mary Help of Christians (ADMA – the Association of Mary Help of Christians).

 He died on 31 January 1888, in his simple room at Valdocco, at the age of 72.
 On Easter Sunday, April 1, 1934, Pope Pius XI proclaimed him a Saint.

-- RMG – International Congress on Youth and Family Ministry introduced by Fr Attard
+- RMG – Towards Madrid 2017: International Congress on Youth Ministry and The Family ENG, FR, IT, SP